 For example, Facebook allows you to measure clicks, number of applicants, and number of impressions on posts.
 Make sure what you're doing is cost-effective.

 5. Use Video

-Video is one of the most effective ways to communicate content to your audience; even more so than photos and graphics.
-According to WordStream, 87% of online marketers use video content, with the most popular being explainer videos (72%), presentations (49%) and testimonial videos (48%).
+Video as a recruitment strategy is one of the most effective ways to communicate content to your audience; even more so than photos and graphics.
+According to WordStream, 87% of online marketers use video content, with the most popular being explainer videos (72%), presentations (49%), and testimonial videos (48%).
 It's important and should be part of your strategy.

 Examples Of Social Media Recruiting Strategies